kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/how-to-get-anything-you-want-in-life/executive-functioning-skills.md

 **Meet Akua**

 Akua is a Kibo student with poor working memory skills.
 She struggles with remembering and manipulating information in her mind, leading to difficulties in following instructions, recalling information, and organizing her thoughts.
-Here's an example of a day in his life:
+Here's an example of a day in her life:

 **Morning:**
 Akua wakes up and checks her calendar to see which classes and appointments she has for the day.
-However, when she leaves her home to go to her in-person classes at KNUST, she forgets both her phone and laptop at home.
-She has to rely on her memory to recall the information, which leads to confusion and delays.
+However, when she leaves her home to go to her in-person classes at KNUST, she forgets both her phone and laptop at home, so she has to rely on her memory to recall the information about her schedule, which leads to confusion and delays.
 She even forgets to show up for her monhtly meeting with her Kibo student advisor.

 **Mid-morning:**
-In her first class, the professor assigns a short in-class writing exercise.
+In her first class, the instructor assigns a short in-class writing exercise.
 Akua listens attentively to the instructions but struggles to retain the details and the specific structure required.
 As a result, she feels overwhelmed and finds it difficult to organize her thoughts and produce a coherent response.

 **Afternoon:**
 Akua heads to the library to work on a writing assignment.
 She spends time gathering information.
 However, as she tries to integrate the information into her writing, she struggles to recall the main points and connect them coherently.
 She finds it challenging to hold multiple pieces of information in mind simultaneously.